-With the eagerly anticipated release of the fourth-generation Gocycle (G4) this spring, we have taken a look at the history of the award-winning Gocycle and what the G4 might bring to add to its predecessors.
+With the release of the fourth-generation Gocycle (G4) this spring, we have taken a look at the history of the award-winning Gocycle and what the G4 might bring to add to its predecessors.
 Who better to ask than Fully Charged founding partner Dan, the first full-time employee of Karbon Kinetics, the company behind the Gocycle.

 Tell us about your time at Gocycle and how this design icon came about.

 Having graduated from university with an engineering degree and after a whirlwind summer working with the GBR Paralympic Sailing Team in the run up to the Beijing Games, I returned from China and was introduced to Gocycle designer Richard Thorpe and the offer of a three-month project.
 The task was simple – to analyse the British, European and North American safety standards and design and manufacture the testing equipment and to conduct.

 The project developed over time and once successfully certified, the first-generation Gocycle was put to market, launched at the 2009 Gadget Show at the NEC in Birmingham where we began to educate the market in what electric bikes were and why Gocycle, with a sleek design and discreetly mounted motor and battery, could be an industry leader.
 The fact though that Gocycle didn’t look electric, in a time where people did not know of electric bikes or their benefits, made for many frustrating discussions with a market still very much in its infancy.
 This gave rise to Gocycle’s “It’s electric” tagline being put on the product and pasted on stands at trade shows, take-away literature and the website.
 This was developed more out of necessity than for any brand or philosophical reasons that a marketeer might give.